- Home

 Free PSA or free-to-total test

 Your doctor may also suggest that you have a free PSA test.
 This test measures the ratio of free PSA to total PSA in your blood.
 Free PSA is PSA that is not attached to other blood proteins.
-This test may be suggested if your PSA level is between 4–10 ng/mL and your doctor is not sure whether you need a biopsy.
+This test may be suggested if your PSA level is 4–10 ng/mL and your doctor is not sure whether you need a biopsy.
 A low free-to-total PSA ratio may be a sign of prostate cancer.

 → READ MORE: Digital rectal examination